 The PMIC Cranking Profile Test Plugin

 Many automotive PMICs are powered by an automotive battery.
 They are required to regulate output voltage under a variety of conditions at their input rails, particularly those encountered while cranking the engine.
 Several industry-standard procedures exist for testing these PMICs for cranking profiles.
-These standards include ISO 16750-2, ISO 7637-2 and CISPR25.
+These standards include ISO 16750-2, ISO 7637-2 and CISPR25 Validation.
 Each standard specifies several test pulse profiles.
 The Cranking Profile Test SIVA plugin has been designed to enable the evaluation and characterization of PMICs when subjected to these profiles.

 Figure 1.
 Test Parameters tab in PMIC Cranking Profile Test Plugin for SIVA